Romeo and Juliet on screen: Adaptations

 In the 2005 anime Basilisk the story about two rival ninja clans fighting each other but one of their members love each other is similar to that of Romeo and Juliet.

 The 2007 anime Romeo x Juliet is a fantasy retelling of the famed play.
 In it, Juliet's family were rulers of a floating island nation called Neo Verona before being killed by the Montagues, forcing her to hide in a theater troupe owned by a fictional version of William Shakespeare.

 The play has also inspired two major Bollywood romantic dramas: Mansoor Khan's Qayamat Se Qayamat Tak (1988) starring Aamir Khan and Juhi Chawla and Sanjay Leela Bhansali's Ram-Leela (2013) starring Ranveer Singh and Deepika Padukone.

 Tanna (2015), the depiction of a Romeo and Juliet-like story based on an actual marriage dispute, is set on the island of Tanna in Vanuatu.

 The 2017 TV series Still Star-Crossed includes brief scenes based on the original play but focuses primarily on the families after the deaths of the two main characters.
 The Spanish TV series La que se avecina parodied a surrealist story of Romeo and Juliet in the episode eight of the season eight.
 Antonio Pagudo portrayed Romeo and Cristina Castaño portrayed Juilet.

 The play was also adapted into an experimental independent film, R#J, which presented the story through text messages, photos and videos on mobile phones and social media posts.
 The film premiered at the 2021 Sundance Film Festival on January 30, 2021.

+In 2023, the play was adapted by the Brazilian TV channel SBT as A Infância de Romeu e Julieta (The Childhood of Romeo and Juliet), in the format of a telenovela focused on children presenting a modernized version with Romeo being played by an Afro-Brazilian actor.

 An upcoming anime television series based on the manga of the same name, titled Kishuku Gakkō no Juliet (Boarding School Juliet), features the titular characters in a modern day, Japanese high school setting.